 Sethna, Z. and Blythe, J. (2019).
 Consumer Behaviour.
 4th ed.
 London: SAGE.

 Sipe, L. J. and Testa, M. R. (2018).
-‘From Satisfied to Memorable: An Empirical Study of Service and Experience Dimensions on Guest Outcomes in the Hospitality Industry’, Journal of hospitality marketing & management, (2), p.178.
+‘From Satisfied to Memorable: An Empirical Study of Service and Experience Dimensions on Guest Outcomes in the Hospitality Industry’, Journal of Hospitality Marketing & management, (2), p.178.

 Sirakaya, E., Petrick, J and Choi, H. S. (2004).
 The Role of Mood on Tourism Product Evaluations.
 Annals of Tourism Research.
 (31), Issue 3, p.517-539.